 Money-back guarantee: 30 DAYS

 Since ExpressVPN’s extension is just a front for the main VPN app, you’ll benefit from the full set of security features, including unbreakable AES encryption, a kill switch, automatic ad and tracker-blocking, and obfuscation that kicks in as needed based on your location.
 There’s also protection against DNS, IPv6, and WebRTC leaks, plus a no-logs policy that’s been audited almost two dozen times.
-There is one advantage of its extension, though: it delivers fake information to geolocation APIs, which are often used by websites to track your location (and your fake location will always be nearby your chosen VPN server).
+There is one advantage of its extension, though: it delivers fake information to geolocation APIs, which are often used by websites to track your location (and your fake location will always be near your chosen VPN server).

 The ExpressVPN extension is available for Chrome, Firefox, and Safari.
-Its apps are available for iOS, Android, MacOS, Windows, and Linux.
+Its apps are available for iOS, Android, macOS, Windows, and Linux.
 There’s also custom router firmware in case you’d like to protect every device on your home network.

 Buy this VPN if: